C

 5 minutes left warning

-I presented my initial design during a critique session and received valuable feedback.
-The placement of the timer and the option for users to add time in exchange for points were well-received.
-However, the feedback also raised some insightful questions:
+I shared my initial design during a critique session and got helpful feedback.
+The timer placement and the option to add time for points were well-received, but the team also raised a few important questions:

 “What’s the purpose of the timer turning orange?
 Could there be a more effective way to alert users that time is running out?”